The challenges facing spine surgery

 It’s not all roses…

-- Prohibitive capital + recurring costs
+- Prohibitive capital investment costs

-- Surgeon autonomy & skill erosion
+- Loss of surgeon autonomy & erosion of surgeon skill